vspecky/BrowserCanvasProjects/README.md

 ## Current Projects
 - A* Visualizer (AStarVisual) - Visualization of the A* pathfinding algorithm.
 - Dijkstra's Visualizer (DijkstraVisual) - Visualization of Dijkstra's algorithm.
+- Maze Generator (MazeGenerator) - Maze generation using DFS and backtracking.